We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Yacht Grub

-- Trio of Dips and Chips: Caramelized Onion Dip, Whipped Feta Dip, and Pimento Cheese with House-made Potato Chips and Caviar
+- Trio of Dips and Chips: House-made Potato Chips with Whipped Feta Dip and Candied Lemon, Caramelized Onion Dip and Caviar, and Pimento Cheese and Pickles

 If you like this post, Pin it for later!